matthewtolman/matthewtolman.com/data/matthew-tolman/articles/separate-sql-from-code-with-files-initial-thoughts.md

     @ResponseBody
     fun createUser(body: Map<String, *>) {
         NewUserValidator(body).assertIsValid() /* class & method definition not shown for brevity */

+        // This is where we run our query sql.execute(
+            // Specify which query to use via an enum SqlQueries.NEW_USER,
+            // Map of parameters to values
-        sql.execute(SqlQueries.NEW_USER, mapOf(
+            mapOf(
                 "email" to body["email"],
                 "password" to PasswordHasher.hash(body["password"] as String),
                 "theme" to "light",
                 "font" to "Consolas"
+            )
         )
     }
 }